zackstout/beatles-songwriting/README.md

 - (p.
 174) cases of the opposite transition: now, an established minor is punctuated and opened up by forays into major.
 - Girl, Wait, I'm Only Sleeping, You Never give me your money
 - Recall Cycle of Fifths songs: Rocky raccoon, golden slumbers, your mother should know: move from relative minor to major key.
+- Again, that was: 7-3-6-2-5-1 (which is kinda like 2 2-5-1s back to back)

 #### (2) The relative major chorus

-- Girl
-- I'm Only Sleeping
+- Girl, each key is reinforced by its dominant V7.
+- I'm Only Sleeping: uses the bVI of the i, or the IV of the I, as pivot chord, this time.
+- Ex: Cb, between Eb minor and Gb major.
-- Roxanne, Watching the Detectives
+- (p.
+178) Roxanne, Watching the Detectives

 #### The special case of 'And I love her'

+- E major or C# minor??
+- And the final chord is a Picardy third, weird.

 #### 'And I love her' - the final chord - a Picardy third?

 - (p.
 180) Picardy third: when the minor iii has its third lifted up a semitone to make it into a major triad.
 - Cf. end of _A Taste of Honey_, or _Shine on you crazy diamond_

+### Part 1.5: Minor-key Progressions

 #### (a) The 'minor two-five-one': 'ii7b5-V7-i'

 - The ii7b5 is rarely used, but a neat dark tone
-- _You never give me your money_ (and cycle of fifths!)
+- _You never give me your money_ (and cycle of fifths!), great example.
+- Again, note the use of the bVII of the i (or the V of the I) as pivot chord.

 #### (b) The diatonic minor Cycle of Fifths